Iceland: 6-Day Holiday Package Summer Around Iceland by Minibus

 What to expect?

-Day 1 - the Golden Circle
+Day 1: Explore the Golden Circle

-Thingvellir National Park: visit the place where the two tectonic plates, the North American and the Eurasian plate, are moving away from each other.
+Thingvellir National Park: Visit the place where the two tectonic plates, the North American and the Eurasian plate, are moving away from each other.
 Few places in the world offer a better and clearer view of this massive geographic activity.
 Not only is this vast park beautiful to look at, but it is also remarkable geographically, as the ridge that runs through it is comprised of two exposed tectonic plates: the Eurasian and North American plates pull apart here, giving you the unique opportunity to walk between continents.
+The largest natural lake in Iceland is also located at Thingvellir National Park and hosts a great variety of fish and bird life.
+Thingvellir is also an important place for Icelandic national history.
+At Thingvellir Icelanders founded their parliament in 930 a.d. where the chieftains had their annual meeting every summer.
+The name “Thingvellir” translates to “Parliament Plains”.

 Gullfoss Waterfall: the melting water from Iceland´s second biggest glacier, Langjökull, falls into a deep canyon forming the majestic “Golden Falls”.
 On a sunny day, you can see the glacier Langjökull in the distance and enjoy a rainbow in the mist of the waterfall, an Instagram blockbuster waiting to happen!

-On your second day, travel along the picturesque South Coast.
+Today, you will travel along the picturesque South Coast.
 Your first stops will be at two of Iceland’s most famous waterfalls.

 The first, Seljalandsfoss, cascades from the great heights of the interior; its unique feature is the small cavern behind it, allowing you to walk completely around it.

-Visit the amazing Katla ice cave, which is a great way to learn more about glaciers and volcanic eruptions in the history of Iceland.
+You will visit to the amazing Katla ice cave, which is a great way to learn more about glaciers and volcanic eruptions in the history of Iceland.

 The final attraction for the day is the beautiful black sand beach Reynisfjara, defined not only for its color but its impressive basalt columns and famous sea stacks.

 You will then head to your accommodation close to the idyllic coastal town of Vík.
-Spend your night in a cozy countryside hotel or guesthouse in a room with a private bathroom and breakfast included the next morning.
-This is included in the price.

-Your next destination will be the glacier lagoon Jökulsárlón, with a few stops along the way.
+Your next destination will be the glacier lagoon Jökulsárlón with a few stops along the way.
 Jökulsárlon is formed by the receding glacial tongue Breiðamerkurjökull where huge chunks of ice break away and float lazily out to sea.
 No iceberg is the same, and each is characterized by different blue and white shades scarred with volcanic ash from historical eruptions.
 During your visit to the Glacier Lagoon, you'll hop on a boat and sail between the giant icebergs floating around

 Before reaching the Glacier Lagoon, we will take you to Skaftafell for a 3-hour glacier hike on the largest glacier in Iceland, Vatnajokull, to enjoy the view from the great heights as well as to feel the icy giant underneath your crampons.
 It can be cold on the glaciers even in summer, so remember to pack accordingly.